redtexts/texts/nicolaievsky_mh_1936_man_and_fighter.md

 On March 30, 1841, he received his leaving-certificate from Berlin University.
 On April 6 he sent to Jena a dissertation on 'The difference between the natural philosophies of Democritus and the Epicureans.'
 Certain negotiations appear to have preceded this step.
 The University of Jena was celebrated at the time for the readiness with which it granted doctor's degrees.
 It lived up to its reputation.
 A week later the dean of Jena University presented the candidate Karl Heinrich Marx to the faculty of philosophy.
 The diploma was dated April 15.
 Marx's official student years were at an end.

-### Chapter 04 notes

-1: _Unsere Taten sind Worte bis jetzt und noch lange Hinter die Abstraktion stellt sich die Praxis von selbst_.

-2: _Wer jaget hinterdrein mit wildem Ungestüm?
-Ein schwarzer Kerl aus Trier, ein markhaft Ungetüm.
-Er gehet, hüpfet nicht, er springet auf den Hacken
-Und raset voller Wut und gleich als wollt' er packen Das weite Himmelszelt und zu der Erde ziehn
-Streckt er die Arme sein weit in die Lüfte hin.
-Geballt die böse Faust, so tobt er sonder Rasten,
-Als wenn ihn bei den Schopf zehntausend Teufel fassten_.

 ## Chapter 05: Philosophy under Censorship